 These qualifications provide students with a structured and challenging individualised learning programme that supports their development and progression in line with their future career plans.

-They are the substantial qualification component of the study programme and enable learners to develop the skills, knowledge and understanding required to work in the travel and tourism industry or to undertake further study and develop learners’ knowledge and understanding across a range of travel and tourism practices.
+They are the substantial qualification component of the study programme and enable students to develop the skills, knowledge and understanding required to work in the travel and tourism industry or to undertake further study and develop students’ knowledge and understanding across a range of travel and tourism practices.

-They enable the learners to further develop essential knowledge about a variety of sub-sectors, such as tour guiding, travel agency operations, hospitality and undertaking research into a variety of tourist destinations.
+They enable the students to further develop essential knowledge about a variety of sub-sectors, such as tour guiding, travel agency operations, hospitality and undertaking research into a variety of tourist destinations.

-In addition, the requirement to complete optional units means that learners are able to develop more specialist knowledge about different tourist destinations in the UK.
+In addition, the requirement to complete optional units means that students are able to develop more specialist knowledge about different tourist destinations in the UK.

 For those who wish to study at a higher level, the qualifications will enable them to develop higher level learning skills such as independent working, research, self-reflection and collaborative learning.